-Violinist Stephen Tavani was recently appointed as the new concertmaster of the Chamber Orchestra of Philadelphia, where he holds the Joseph and Marie Field Chair.
+Violinist Stephen Tavani was recently appointed as Assistant Concertmaster of the Cleveland Orchestra, where he will begin his role at the start of the 2018-2019 season.
+Currently he is concertmaster of the Chamber Orchestra of Philadelphia, where he has served since 2016, and holds the Joseph and Marie Field Chair.
 He has appeared as a soloist and chamber musician around the world.
 As soloist, he has performed with Carlos Miguel Prieto and the Youth Orchestra of the Americas, the National Repertory Orchestra under Andrew Litton, the American Youth Symphony, the Brentwood Westwood Symphony, and others.
 Mr. Tavani recently has served as guest concertmaster for the Louisiana Philharmonic, and has served as concertmaster of many orchestras, including the Curtis Symphony Orchestra and Chamber Orchestra, the Youth Orchestra of Americas for a tour of Eastern Canada, the National Repertory Orchestra, the MasterWorks Festival Orchestra and the Colburn Orchestra.

 An avid chamber musician, Mr. Tavani has collaborated with many great musicians, including Edgar Meyer, members of Quatour Ebene, Roberto Díaz, Peter Wiley, Paul Katz, Shai Wosner, Meng-Chieh Liu, Jon Kimura Parker, Ronald Leonard, Clive Greensmith, José Franch-Ballester, and Daniel Hope.
 He has been an artist at the prestigious Marlboro Music Festival since 2016, and will return in summer 2018.
 He has performed at the Dresden Music Festival, Music From Angel Fire, Philadelphia Chamber Music Society, Colburn Chamber Music Society, Curtis Recital Series, and with Curtis On Tour and the Curtis 20/21 Ensemble.
 Mr. Tavani is also a member of the New York Classical Players and has played with the Dolce Suono Ensemble.
 He toured extensively with a chamber ensemble from Curtis On Tour throughout Spain and Germany, giving concerts in Berlin (at the Konzerthaus), Bremen, Dresden, Munich, and Valencia collaborating with Curtis students and alumni, including clarinetist José Franch-Ballester.
 He also has taught masterclasses in both Spain and Germany, including at the conservatories in Alicante and Bremen.